informedcitizenry/6502.Net/README.md

             .endcomment
 ```
 ### Non-code (data) assembly
 In addition to 6502 assembly, data can also be assembled.
-Expressions evaluate internally as 64-bit signed integers, but **must** fit to match the expected operand size; if the value given in the expression exceeds the data size, this will cause an illegal quantity error.
+Expressions evaluate internally as double-precision floating point numbers and are cast as 64-bit integers, but **must** fit to match the expected operand size; if the value given in the expression exceeds the data size, this will cause an illegal quantity error.
 The following pseudo-ops are available:

 | Directive | Size                      |
 | --------- | ------------------------- |